ToriMagin/Project2_KingsCountryHousing/README.md

 The target variable will be the sale price of the home, as the goal is to build a model to predict price.
 We selected features related to the house as the important predictor features.

+Variables ID, date, latitude, longitude, and zipcode we’re removed as they were not considered reasonable predictors.